Find A Recycling Center Near You

 Aluminum Recycling

-If you’re looking for aluminum can recycling centers near you, then you’re doing the right thing.
+If you’re looking for aluminum can recycling centers near you, you’re doing the right thing.
 Aluminum cans are one of the most recyclable materials.
-Despite this, $1 billion dollars worth of aluminum cans are sent to landfills every year.
+Despite this, landfills receive 1 billion dollars’ worth of aluminum cans annually.

 A recycling center in your local area can reuse every bit of the can and get it back on a store shelf within just two months.
 However, one trillion cans have been thrown away since we started using them 4 decades ago.

-Instead of contributing to the 1.5 million tons of waste produced every year of this product, look for an aluminum can recycling center near you, jump in your car, and help save the environment!
+Instead of contributing to this product’s 1.5 million tons of waste produced every year, look for an aluminum can recycling center near you, jump in your car, and help save the environment!

-There are plenty of options, and most of them are a breeze to do.
+There are numerous options available, most of which are simple to implement.
 Put them in your own bin, sign up for a program, or bring them in person to a disposal center.

-Eliminate waste, create massive savings, and do Mother Nature a big favor by finding an aluminum can recycling center near you now.
+Eliminate waste, create massive savings, and do Mother Nature a big favor by finding an aluminum can recycling center near you.

 Glass Recycling